MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-throughput.md

 ## How much throughput per PTU you get for each model
 The amount of throughput (tokens per minute or TPM) a deployment gets per PTU is a function of the input and output tokens in the minute.
 Generating output tokens requires more processing than input tokens and so the more output tokens generated the lower your overall TPM.
 The service dynamically balances the input & output costs, so users do not have to set specific input and output limits.
 This approach means your deployment is resilient to fluctuations in the workload shape.

 To help with simplifying the sizing effort, the following table outlines the TPM per PTU for the `gpt-4o` and `gpt-4o-mini` models.
-The table also shows SLA Latency Target Values per model.
+The table also shows Service Level Agreement (SLA) Latency Target Values per model.
+For more information about the SLA for Azure OpenAI Service, see the [Service Level Agreements (SLA) for Online Services page].(https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1)

 |     | **gpt-4o**, **2024-05-13**   & **gpt-4o**, **2024-08-06**   | **gpt-4o-mini**, **2024-07-18**   |
 | --- | --- | --- |